 As such, we have a responsibility to make sure that all payments are a proper use of our charitable funds.

-This means that all recipients on our platforms have already completed an eligibility process with us, whereby we complete an application and review process to confirm that they can receive funds from us.
+This means that all Partners on our platforms have already completed an eligibility process with us, whereby we complete an application and review process to confirm that they can receive funds from us.
 It also means that all gifts received by Stewardship can be made using Gift Aid, if the gift comes from an individual who has paid enough tax to qualify.

 If you are raising money for a registered partner and you wish for the funds to be used in a specific way, for example, for renovation works, then you should let the organisation know ahead of time.
 This will allow them to confirm that they are happy to receive the money for this purpose and that the project is in accordance with their charitable aims.